 - The exercise puts most of the weight on the knees.
 Because of this, anybody who has an existing knee injury should not do it.

-The last word on the wall sits exercise.
+The last word on the wall sit exercise

 Wall sit exercise is one of the compound exercises that also works as an excellent quad burner.
 Many muscles are involved during this exercise.
 It helps to increase core strength and stability.
 Wall sit exercise not only helps to help burn calories and endurance and helps improve overall functionality.

-Use the wall sit combined with other exercises to make it more intense.
+Use the wall sit exercise and other exercises to make it more intense.
 Proper exercise technique is critical for ensuring the safety and success of an exercise program.
 Still, depending on your specific demands, you may need to alter each exercise to achieve the maximum benefits of this exercise.